 And as a result, in 2011 the foundation Viegli (Lightly) was established by 14 individuals.
 This group bought Imants Ziedonis’s summer house, created the statutes of the foundation and acknowledged the strategy co-authored by Ziedonis himself.
 Both documents and many of the following declarations included the creed and mission statement: ‘Latvia is a miraculously beautiful country, but the beauty needs help to emerge.’

-Now you can visit the museum in Murjāņi, which is open from June 3st to September 30th.
+Now you can visit the museum in Murjāņi, which is open

 From Wednesday to Sunday

 11.00 - 20.00